 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
-This may be required if you have an older home.
+This may be needed if you have an older home.

-- Spaces you don’t visit very regularly.
+- Areas you don’t visit very frequently.

-- Rooms with hot and cold spots.
+- Spaces with hot and cold spots.

-- Costly electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Older houses that don’t have ductwork due to radiator or baseboard heat.
+- Older houses that don’t have ductwork because of radiator or baseboard heat.

-Our Pros Can Handle All Your Mini-Split Installation Needs
+Our Specialists Can Take on All Your Mini-Split Installation Needs